 20-21 Steinway Street between 20th Avenue and 20th Road

-Opened by a local mom in spring 2014, this play space has bouncy houses and giant inflatable slides in addition to the standard play space attractions—play sets, a jungle gym with tubes, a rock climbing wall, toys and arcade games, etc. A variety of private birthday party packages are available, including some super deals on weekdays.
+Opened by a local mom in 2014, this play space has bouncy houses and giant inflatable slides in addition to the standard play space attractions—play sets, a jungle gym with tubes, a rock climbing wall, toys and arcade games, etc. A variety of private birthday party packages are available, including some super deals on weekdays.

 Find more great birthday party ideas in our Birthday Party Guide.